sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 The framework maintains default event profile at /etc/sonic/evprofile/default.json.
 Operator can download default event profile to a remote host.
 This downloaded file can be modified by changing the severity or enable flag of event(s).
-This modified file can then be uploaded to the device.
+This modified file can then be uploaded to the device to /etc/sonic/evprofile/.
 Operator can select any of these custom event profiles to change default properties of events.
 The selected profile is persistent across reboots and will be in effect until operator selects either default or another custom profile.